Khaire7031/Movie-Recommendation-System/README.md

 ## Credits

-- This project was developed by [Your Name].
+- This project was developed by [Pranav](https://www.linkedin.com/in/pranav-khaire-machine-learning-developer/).
 - The dataset used is from [TMDb](https://www.themoviedb.org/).

 ## License